Michalpedalkowiak/Michalpedalkowiak/README.md

 - 📫 How to reach me with your dick
 - 😄 Pronouns: nigger/niggerself
-- ⚡ Fun fact: i like gay nigger dick dni if under 4 inches
+- ⚡ Fun fact: i like gay nigger dick
-Michalpedalko
+ -dni if under 4 inches